 Write better copy

-This is an area where you may need to go forego your own opinions and the opinions of management.
-Don’t let the management or marketing team edit the power out a copywriter’s work.
-Yes, even a broken clock is correct twice per day, but there’s a simple way to find out what works best: TEST.
+This is an area where you may need to forego your own opinions and the opinions of management.
+Don’t let the management or marketing team edit the power out of a copywriter’s work.
+Yes, even a broken clock is correct twice per day, but there’s a simple way to find out what works best: extensive testing.

-Set up an A/B split test to compare your copywriter’s suggestions to management’s edits.
+Set up an A/B split test on a landing page to compare your copywriter’s suggestions to management’s edits.
 Test to see which works best.
 Make another change.
 Test again.
 Rinse and repeat.

 If management consistently beats your writers, bravo!
 Maybe you need to invest in better writing.
 If writers beat management, heed the lesson.
-Every manager is not the “wordsmith” she fancies herself.
-Sorry to break the news, but it’s true.
-We see it all time.
+Every manager is not the wordsmith she fancies herself.
+Sorry to break the news, but it’s true – we see it all the time.
 Management interference may be a leading cause of insufficient sales.

 Copywriting is an area where it’s possible to sharpen your CAC metric without incurring any additional expense.
 You’re already paying for the work.
 Just do what it takes to make it more effective!

 We’ve looked at the best three no-nonsense ways CAC first-aid can do wonders for ROI.
 There are other tactics you can employ, but these are the ones I like to look at first for ecommerce and SaaS companies.